maxdesalle/website/content/posts/privacy-how-to-get-off-the-radar-with-ease.md

 summary: "Privacy is an essential right.
 Start protecting your data from scratch using this noob-friendly guide."
 author: Maxime Desalle
 authorlink: "https://twitter.com/maxdesalle"
+rss: yes

 ---

 *This blog post is regularly updated to maintain its accuracy.
 Last update: March 27th 2021 (change: cleaned up text, removed Firefox Multi-Containers which is now useless).*

+## Introduction

-**It's noob-friendly on purpose**.
+**This guide is noob-friendly on purpose**.
 You won't find anything related to virtual machines, selfhosting,...
 That's way too complicated for the "average" user.
 Nor will you find 10 different recommendations for each service, that would make it too confusing and time-consuming for readers to compare all the different options. **Simplicity is key**.

 **Privacy is an essential right**.
 It shouldn't be difficult.
 This guide is an attempt at offering an easy way to maintain your privacy effectively, making it accessible for everybody, whoever you are.